 Vit D helps utilize magnesium in the body.
 Low magnesium levels contribute to infertility by causing contractions in the fallopian tubes and hence interfere in the implantation of the egg.
 Prolonged magnesium deficiency also leads to anxiety and obesity.
 Magnesium also increases the blood supply to the uterus and helps in egg production.
 It also helps to decrease the risk of abortions.

 Vit D also helps in the absorption of zinc from the gut.
 Though zinc deficiency alone is not a cause of infertility, it is required for the proper functioning of the reproductive system.
 It helps in maintaining the balance of the hormones estrogen and progesterone and also helps in egg production.
 It also contributes to male fertility by improving the quality of sperm and helping in its maturation process.

-Sunlight helps in controlling the melanin production which is the “sleep hormone” that is produced by a small gland in the body at night and helps you sleep and is also responsible for the dark colour of skin.
+Sunlight helps in controlling melanin production which is the “sleep hormone” that is produced by a small gland in the body at night and helps you sleep and is also responsible for the dark color of skin.
 Excessive melatonin contributes to infertility by affecting the sperm count and motility and thus affects the process of fertilization.
 It also causes a change in the levels of female sex hormones which affects menstruation and ovulation.
-Melatonin also has an effect on thyroid hormone.
+Melatonin also has an effect on the thyroid hormone.

 EFFECT OF SUNLIGHT ON MENTAL HEALTH

 Infertile couples are under a lot of stress.
 While undergoing IVF treatment the stress is even more.
-Sunlight is very important as it helps in the production of serotonin which has anti-depressant effect.
-It is important for regulating sleep, appetite, memory and mood.
+Sunlight is very important as it helps in the production of serotonin which has an anti-depressant effect.
+It is important for regulating sleep, appetite, memory, and mood.
 Few minutes in the sun helps elevate the mood by releasing endorphins in the body that are “happy hormones”.